 That means that with Windows 10X, you won’t be limited to Universal Windows Platform (UWP) apps.
 What we don’t know yet is if there are further limitations to a stripped down version of Windows 10.

 When will Windows 10X be available?
 What devices will it be on?

-Windows 10X is currently scheduled to launch in the fall 2020.
+Windows 10X was at one point scheduled to launch in the fall 2020.
 It will power Microsoft’s own Surface Neo, as well as computers from partners including Lenovo, Dell, Asus and HP.
-Each of these devices, Meggido wrote, will be powered by Intel (Surface Neo, specifically, will use one of Intel’s Lakefield chips).
+Each of the devices were to be powered by Intel (Surface Neo, specifically, will use one of Intel’s Lakefield chips).

-Lenovo confirmed to Tom’s Hardware that its foldable ThinkPad X1 device will use Windows 10X, though not when it launches.
-Asus would neither confirm nor deny if it will use Windows 10X for Project Precog.
+Lenovo confirmed to Tom’s Hardware that its foldable ThinkPad X1 device would use Windows 10X, though it launched with Windows 10 Pro prior to Microsoft changing its plans..
+Asus would neither confirm nor deny if it planned to use Windows 10X for Project Precog.
 We have seen Concept Ori and Concept Duet — one with a foldable OLED panel and one with a hinge.

 What can Windows 10X do?